2025–26 PLDT High Speed Hitters season

-The 2024–25 PLDT High Speed Hitters season is the eighth season of the PLDT High Speed Hitters and fifth in the Premier Volleyball League (PVL).
+The 2025–26 PLDT High Speed Hitters season was the eighth season of the PLDT High Speed Hitters and fifth in the Premier Volleyball League (PVL).

-Season summary

-PLDT saw minimal changes to its roster ahead of the start of the season, with the signing of Angelica Legacion from the Farm Fresh Foxies while Jules Samonte departed for the Chery Tiggo Crossovers.

-In the All-Filipino Conference, the High Speed Hitters started the season strong by winning their first three matches before losing to Chery Tiggo on December 3, 2024.
-The loss to the Crossovers started a slump where the team only won one out of the next four matches, but the team made up for it by winning their last four matches, including a five-set win over the Creamline Cool Smashers on February 15, 2025.
-The team finished fourth with an 8–3 record and 23 points.
-After beating the Zus Coffee Thunderbelles in the qualifying round, the team was bound for the final round where they were swept in two matches by the Choco Mucho Flying Titans.

-PLDT qualified for the 2025 AVC Women's Volleyball Champions League as a wild card participant.
-In Pool D, the team first beat the Queensland Pirates from Australia in straight sets before losing to Thailand's Nakhon Ratchasima VC in a close five-set match.
-The team ended their run in the tournament against Zhetysu VC from Kazakhstan.

 Before the PVL on Tour, three more players, Rachel Anne Austero, Fiola Ceballos, and Erika Santos also departed from PLDT, the latter moving to sister team Cignal HD Spikers.
 In the preseason tournament, Cignal topped Pool A with a five-match sweep, gaining the maximum 15 points on the way to the final round.
 After a sweep against Zus Coffee in the quarterfinals, they were put against Creamline in the semifinals, who they would beat in five sets.
 In their championship match against Chery Tiggo, PLDT were leading 2–0 before the Crossovers tied the match, forcing a decider set.
 PLDT then beat Chery Tiggo in the final set, 15–8, to claim their first championship in franchise history and their first podium in the PVL.

 PLDT qualified for the Invitational Conference, which saw an equally dominant performance, once again topping the preliminary round with a 5–0 record, dopping only one point from their semifinal match against Creamline in the Tour.
 They then beat Japanese guest team Kobe Shinwa University to claim their second title.

 For the Reinforced Conference, PLDT signed Anastasia Bavykina from Russia to be their foreign guest player.